What is it?

 The Fulbright Commission of Ireland annually awards grants to Irish and E.U. postgraduate students, scholars, and professionals to study, research, and lecture in the United States and for Americans to do the same in Ireland.
-Closing date for 2016 Entry is Friday 30 October 2015.

 The Fulbright Commission also provides non-Fulbright grants for Irish citizens to travel to the U.S.

 Summer Institutes for European Student Leaders for undergraduate students -

 Other Sources of funding

 - General information about funding - http://gradireland.com/further-study/advice-and-funding/funding

 - Student Finance from the HEA - www.studentfinance.ie This website is an initiative of the Higher Education Authority (HEA) and is user-friendly source of information on financial assistance schemes available in Ireland for further and higher education.

 - Irish Research Council - http://www.research.ie Funding opportunities for irish-based researchers.

 - Science Foundation Ireland - http://www.sfi.ie/ SFI provides grants for research.
 SFI selects recipients on merit in the fields of Biotechnology and Information and Communications Technology.
 In addition the Research Frontiers Programme supports research in a broad range of disciplines in Science, Mathematics, Biotechnology, and Engineering.

 - The Arts Council - www.artscouncil.ie The Arts Council is the national agency for developing and promoting the arts in Ireland.